‘Swing Time’, Part One, Chapter 2

 (agitated) Oh!!!!!

-At that moment, the Doctor turns up as he approaches the Smiths at their table.
+Just then, the Doctor turns up, approaching the Smiths at their table.

 DOCTOR